-I know how it goes, you’re pregnant and you feel compelled to learn everything possible about what’s happening to you.
+I know how it goes, you’re pregnant and you're being bombarded with info about what’s happening to you.

 You download apps to track the size of your baby, you read books, attend antenatal classes, try a bit of pregnancy yoga, you name it – you’re on it.
 It’s understandable.
 You’re experiencing something new (and life changing!) , and you want to learn all you can about it.
 You stumble across Hypnobirthing, or perhaps a friend recommends it and you think – I think we should be doing that too (although you might not really be sure why), or you might be sceptical (which is totally understandable, there's a lot of misconceptions out there.)